 NASA NE Time Trial

-Welcome to the NASA NE Time Trail information page.
-This page will be updated for each event and drivers responsible for reading this page at least one week prior to the event.
+Welcome to the NASA NE Time Trial information page.
+This page will be updated as needed and drivers are responsible for reading this page at least one week prior to the event.
 In addition this page contains links to current event results for drivers to download / view current event results.
 Please bookmark this page for easy access.

 - TTU – Unlimited

-Class Forms – 2016 Class Forms expires this year and cannot be used for 2017.
-You will be required to turn in hardcopies of your forms to the TT Director at your first event.
-TT Class Forms will be stored in a hard folder for 2017 and on (no more online folder).
+Class Forms – You will be required to turn in a hard copy of your Class Form, Dyno Reclass Email, and Dyno Results (including the Certification from Dyno Operator) to the TT Director at your first event.
+TT Class Forms will be stored in a hard folder for 2022 and on (no more online folder).

-Dynos – Dynos are valid for 3 years UNLESS YOU ARE RUNNING TT3.
+Dynos – Dynos are valid for 3 years.
 A Dyno sheet must be accompanied by the Dyno Cert signed and attested by the Dyno operator and car owner.
-TT3 drivers – PLEASE read carefully the Average Dyno Horsepower calculations in section 9.2.
-I am allowing an exception for our first two events for TT3 drivers – on our 3rd event if your class forms or dynos are incorrect you will be bumped to TTU.
+TT1-6 drivers – PLEASE read carefully the Average Dyno Horsepower calculations in section 9.2.

 Current Event Information